Welcome to the OCHS Manuscript Database Project

 The OCHS database will offer new workflows for use of computational tools in Hindu Studies, including

-• the possibility to automatically generate formatted HTMLs, PDF, or Word files with customised content of specific manuscripts (e.g., choosing to include the original Sanskrit, transliteration, and translation in language of choice)
+• the possibility to automatically generate books and formatted HTMLs, PDF, or Word files with customised content of specific manuscripts (e.g., choosing to include the original Sanskrit, transliteration, and translation in language of choice)

 • easily perform textual analysis and concordance (e.g., count and compare the frequency of specific words or phrases across manuscripts, including identifying parallel passages)